lcampit/Dotfiles/nvim/README.md

 Set up in init.lua:
 - vertical column on the 80th character
 - relative numbers
+- always leave the last 20 lines available when scrolling

 ## Misc keymaps
 Set up in mappings.lua: